 Aarti is a drab, inconspicuous, fair, awkward, natural-looking young woman and is uncertain of what her future entails.
 While everyone around her is preparing for life after college she is undecided.
-She doesn’t want to be a teacher because they don’t make enough money, she doesn’t want to be an engineer because it consists of non-traditional maths, she doesn’t want to be a doctor because she can’t stomach the sight of blood.
-Which initially seemed like a land of opportunity has quickly limited itself to a selection of few.
+She doesn’t want to be a teacher because they don’t make enough money, she doesn’t want to be an engineer because it consists of non-traditional maths, and she doesn’t want to be a doctor because she can’t stomach the sight of blood.
+What initially seemed like a limitless world has quickly limited itself to a selection of few.
 Aarti believes that happy endings only happens in fairy tales, not real life.
 In Aarti’s life she has had one true love and that was with a man twenty years her senior.
 She has longed for a father figure all of her life.
 During her childhood she selfishly begged her mother to remarry, if that didn’t happen she would have to put it in her own hands at a later date.
 To Karan, Aarti was white representing purity and innocence.

 Danny is an enigmatic, quiet, but consistent young man.
 While others demand attention Danny is just thankful to be there among a collection of friends with their own distinct interests and personalities.
-Danny never talks about his past, his family situation or anything that is taking up residence on his mind.
+Danny never talks about his past, his family situation or anything that is taking up residence in his mind.
 He is more than content being another spoke in the wheel and not upsetting the mango cart.
 Danny has helped Karan adjust to life in the college of Bangalore where he is enrolled in the Computer Science program.
 He talks with Aarti about her career aspirations and advises her to be herself and follow her heart.
 He gives Indu money at a necessary time to help replace the material things she lost one night out on the town.
 Danny taught Arjun to be honourable and noble at times when times are tough and the immediate future looks bleak.
-Over time Danny proves his worth to the others and is helpful to all, but when he needs help will the others be there for him?
+Over time Danny proved his worth to the others and was helpful to all, but when he needs help will the others be there for him?

 “Time stood still.
 Things were still the same.
 Time had passed.
 Things had changed….”

-Twenty years later in Bangalore, India they reunite at their self-appointed hangout spot The Five Star Cafe.
+Twenty years later in they reunite at their self-appointed hangout spot The Five Star Cafe.
 Everyone has physically changed but together they transform into their eighteen year old selves.
 Suspiciously Danny is the only one that has not shown.
 Indu makes a cryptic but not surprising mention that Danny had been killed, shocking everyone.
 After admitting her comment was untrue they decide that they should find their friend, for Karan it seems more important to him than the others.
-Once the endorphins from seeing one another wear off you see that something is missing with the Famous Five besides Danny.
+Once the good feelings from seeing one another wear off you see that something is missing with the Famous Five besides Danny.
 Something internally has led Indu and Karan into a depressive turn while Aarti and Arjun are desperately searching for something themselves.
 After many failed relationships, will Karan finally find the one he will love unconditionally?
 So many questions are left to be answered

 I was hooked from the prologue.
 This book initially reminded me of one of my favourite books, Thornton Wilder’s The Bridge of San Luis Rey with the interrelated stories and the concept of God’s plan.
 When writing this Mr.Wilder said he was posing a question: “Is there a direction and meaning in lives beyond the individual’s own will?”
 This book doesn’t delve into that feature as much as I would have liked, but it was still a great read.
 The author displays a tremendous grasp of the totality in the vast emotional landscape and how the past can control the present and foretell the future.
-Through the highs and the lows that life inevitably brings, the author showcases the progressions and in some cases the regressions that each character goes through to their end point in the novel.
+Through the high’s and the low’s that life inevitably brings, the author showcases the progressions and in some cases the regressions that each character goes through to their end point in the novel.
 With the knowledge of the characters that the author provides, the reader is able to forecast the rest of their lives for good, bad or indifferent.
-With the authors elegant prose the characters come alive and jump through the pages leaving the reader with a truly unique experience.
+With the author’s elegant prose the characters come alive and jump through the pages leaving the reader with a truly unique experience.
 The characters development tends to compare and contrast to the development of India from the structured and traditional into the modernization and liberated state that it is today.
 There is a lot to learn in this story and I would recommend it to young adults that are possibly searching for themselves or are having trouble fitting in in their current station in life.
 As depressing as some of the material in this story is there is also a message of hope when all in life seems lost.

 “Men’s hearts are made of glass.
 Tough on the exterior, very easy to break, crack, shatter to smithereens.”
 Karan expostulated.
 “Woman’s hearts are made of elastic.
 Flexible.
 Resilient.
 Why did I not realize this simple truth?”